How to Make WWWow with

 Both platforms give you access to their online app stores where you can buy extensions allowing you to add functions, marketing, and sales tools, or boost any other aspect of the store’s functioning.

-As of October 2022, the Shopify app store contains over 7.7 thousand apps (used by 87% of merchants), while the BigCommerce app store only has over a thousand, so it seems that Shopify has a wider choice in this department.
+The Shopify App Store contains over 9.7 thousand apps (used by 89% of merchants), while the BigCommerce App Store has over 1 thousand apps, so it still seems that Shopify has a wider choice in this department.

 of Shopify merchants